Rose Island Lighthouse

 With the building of the Newport Bridge in 1971, the lighthouse was closed and left to deteriorate over the years.

-The Rose Island Lighthouse Foundation was formed in 1984, as Newport acquired the lighthouse, to restore and maintain the lighthouse. |
+The Rose Island Lighthouse Foundation was formed in 1984, as Newport acquired the lighthouse, for restoration and maintenance. |

 After years of consistent restoration, Rose Island Lighthouse was relit in 1993